josephmontes/VAA/README.md

 ##### NOTES
 - First thing I noticed is that there is a lot of the quintisential contact hitters on this list
   - Luis Arraez, Steven Kwan, DJ LeMahieu, Jake Cronenworth, Gio Urshela, Isiah Kiner-Falefa, Jeff McNeil, Brendan Donovan, Whit Merrifield, David Fletcher, Myles Straw, Josh Rojas, Elvis Andrus, Bryan Reynolds, Brett Gardner, Dansby Swanson, Jose Altuve, Ty France
-- Max Muncy, Kyle Schwarber
+- Max Muncy & Kyle Schwarber
-  - Fastballs going higher and higher vs. them
+  - Seeing these 2 names took me by surprise at first because they contrast with many of the hitters on this last as 3 True Outcome kind of guys
+  - However, the ability to hit this pitch may be what separates them from other 3 True Outcome guys like Joey Gallo & Miguel Sano (who we actually see on the list below)
+  - In 2023, both of these players are not as effective and it might be because pitchers are throwing their 4-Seam Fastballs higher and higher vs. them - baiting them into swinging at an 'effective; pitch that they would normally spoil
+- I would say that all of the hitters on the list above have a lot of progression potential because of their displayed ability to hit this more difficult version of the 4-Seam Fastball that is trending
-- I would say that these hitters all have a lot of potential because it is easier to hit the other fastball that they are not hitting as well so if they are hitting the harder one to hit harder than the easier one to hit then it is logical that they will eventually just dominate fastball hitting
+- Since it is statistically easier to hit the other type of 4-Seam Fastball that they are not hitting *as* well, it is a safer bet to make on these batters that they will be better Fastball hitters
 - Players on there multiple times: DJ LeMahieu, Jose Altuve, Isiah Kiner-Falefa, Bryan Reynolds, Josh Rojas, Loudres Gurriel Jr. Manny Machado, Carlos Santana, Josh Donaldson
 - Manny Machado